 Well, the cooling system is not cool.
 In fact, it’s so uncool that it burned me when trying to drain the water after 5 minutes of idling.
 This will not do.
+When attempting to start the car it starts just fine but the temps are off the charts in no time at all.
+I suspected there may have been a reason the car was relatively cheap but I didn't expect this.

 I started off with flushing the coolant a bunch.
 A bunch.
 After about 30 gallons of water, I decided it was time to just hook up the hose, as the coolant kept pumping out bits of rust and rock.
 I ran some coolant system cleaner and these are the results.
+Note the sediment deposits everywhere and the massive amount of calcium film on everything.

 There were so many little bolts and screws that I will surely be missing some as it goes back together.
 Following this, I hopped on FCPEuro.com and ordered a bunch of new parts, including a new heater core and radiator.
 In the meantime, I repainted the support beams on the front of the car and the intercooler.